muhammadharisjan5/C-Users-LEJ-USER-Documents-mh-streamlit-Background_removal_app/README.md

-# C-Users-LEJ-USER-Documents-mh-streamlit-Background_removal_app
+# BackgroundRemoval

-This is the background removal web application.
+Upload an image and adjust the settings to remove the background for any image!